Azure/azure-sphere-samples/Samples/AvnetDefaultProject/HighLevelExampleApp/README.md

    * Configure custom message to display on the optional OLED display
    * Configure real time applications to automatically send telemetry at the specified interval
    * Capture high level application memory high water mark since last reset
-   * Controll the Starter Kit application LED
+   * Control the Starter Kit application LED
 * Implements three direct methods
    * setTelemetryTxInterval: Modifies the period (in seconds) between the high level application sending telemetry messages
-   * rebootDevice: Forces the device to execute a rebbot after a passed in delay (Seconds)
+   * rebootDevice: Forces the device to execute a reboot after a passed in delay (Seconds)
    * test: Demonstrates how to use the init and cleanup features of the Direct Method implementation

 ### Code Base Features